Case Study

 Let’s point out the obvious first: I’m not a woman aged between 30 and 50.

-And while that would support audience growth and an increase in enquiries on social media, we needed to be proactive with an engagement and outreach plan to get members through the door.
+While that would support audience growth and an increase in enquiries on social media, we needed to be proactive with an engagement and outreach plan to get members through the door.

 Here’s what the project included: